IBM/aspera-cli/README.erb.md

 parameters.

-Default parameters are loaded using this algorithm:
+A configuration file is located:

 * if a parameter --config-file is specified, this defines the configuration file to use
 * else the default file is used: $HOME/.aspera/aslmcli/config.yaml

-* when the first level command is executed (plugin), it tries to load some default parameters:
+Default parameters are loaded using this algorithm:

 * if option '--load-params=xxxx' is specified (or -Pxxxx), this reads the profile specified
     * else if option --no-default is specified, then dont load default
-    * else it looks for the name of the default profile name in section "default" and loads it
+    * else it looks for the name of the default profile name in section "default" and loads all parameters in this section
-    * else it looks for a profile named &lt;plugin&gt;_default and loads it
-    * else there is no default parameter
-* then environment variables are evaluated
+* environment variables are evaluated
-* then command line options are evaluated
+* command line options are evaluated

 A parameter value can be specified with the same syntax as section "Option and Argument values"